Arizona Republican said McCain should resign

 If McCain were to resign, the current Arizona governor, Doug Ducey, would appoint a replacement until the next regular election, which occurs in 2018.

-Ward said in the radio interview that she would be a strong choice to replace him.
+Ward said in the initial radio interview that she would be a strong choice to replace him.

 "I have a proven track record in the Arizona state senate of being extremely effective and of listening to the people I represent," she said.
 "I made an extremely good showing against Sen. McCain against all odds.
 He outspent me nearly 10 to 1."